Cottage food is the preparation of low-risk foods such as jams and jellies in a home kitchen. These products are sold directly to consumers.

-The new law includes several key safety measures to protect consumers.
+Montana’s cottage food law includes several key safety measures to protect consumers.
 Cottage food producers must register with Environmental Health Services at RiverStone Health.
-They are allowed to market their products online, but can only sell in face-to-face transactions with their customers.
+They are allowed to market their products online but can only sell in face-to-face transactions with their customers.
 Special labeling is also required for cottage foods.

 Montana Cottage food producers are allowed to sell homemade, non-potentially hazardous food items directly to consumers without a commercial kitchen license, supporting local entrepreneurship and community-based food systems.